-This might be necessary, for instance, if the system linker does garbage collection and sections cannot be marked as not to be collected.
+This might be necessary, for instance, if the system linker will not place the eh_frames in-between the sentinals from crtstuff.c, or if the system linker does garbage collection and sections cannot be marked as not to be collected.

 Define this macro to 1 if your target is such that no frame unwind information encoding used with non-PIC code will ever require a runtime relocation, but the linker may not support merging read-only and read-write sections into a single read-write section.